Corporate Governance

 - the need to act fairly with members of the Company.

-The Directors give careful consideration to the factors set out above in discharging their duties under section 172.
-The stakeholders we consider in this regard are the people who work for us, buy from us, supply to us, own us, regulate us, and live in the societies we serve and the world we all inhabit.
+The Directors give careful consideration to the factors set out above in discharging their duties under section 172(1).
+The stakeholders we consider in this regard are the people who work for us, buy from us, supply to us, own us, regulate us, and live in the communities we serve and the world we all inhabit.

 Interaction with the Board

 The Board receives updates from the Executive Management on various metrics as well as feedback and survey results in relation to employees and customers.
-The Board also periodically receives updates from other members of the management team on issues concerning customers, the environment, communities, suppliers, employees, regulators, governments, and investors, which it takes into account in its decision-making process under section 172.
+The Board also periodically receives updates from other members of the management team on issues concerning customers, the environment, communities, suppliers, employees, regulators, governments, and investors, which it considers in its decision-making process under section 172(1).
 In addition to this, the Board has open authority to understand the interests and views of the Group’s stakeholders by engaging with them directly as appropriate.

 Our stakeholders

-As our organisation grows in size and scope across an expanding geography, the Board have recognised that it is important to have professional and clear communication channels in place with our key stakeholders.
+As our organisation grows and expands geographically, the Board has recognised that it is important to have professional and clear communication channels in place with our key stakeholders.

 Shareholders | Employees |